International Calling

-Connecting with people across continents bridges distances, whether for personal reasons, business opportunities, or simply staying in touch.
-If you are in the Netherlands and need to call Kenya from Netherlands, you might find the process a bit daunting at first glance.
-Different dialing codes, time zones, and potential costs can make international calling seem complex.
+Connecting across continents bridges distances.
+This is true whether for personal reasons, business opportunities, or simply staying in touch.
+If you are in the Netherlands and need to call Kenya, the process might seem complex.
+Different dialing codes, time zones, and potential costs can make international calling daunting.
+For further insights into global communication practices, explore this helpful resource on International Direct Dialing.

 The Essentials of International Dialing

 Making an international call requires a specific sequence of numbers.
-This sequence ensures your call correctly leaves your country, reaches the destination country, and then connects to the specific phone line you want.
+This sequence ensures your call correctly leaves your country.
+It then reaches the destination country.
+Finally, it connects to the specific phone line you want.
 Understanding each part of this sequence is key to successful dialing.

-Calling Kenya from the Netherlands: Understanding the Basics
+Calling from Netherlands to Kenya: Understanding the Basics

 Every international call from the Netherlands to Kenya follows a pattern.
-This includes an exit code, a country code, and sometimes an area code, followed by the local phone number.
+This includes an exit code, a country code, and sometimes an area code.
+It then ends with the local phone number.
 Getting this order right prevents failed calls.
 It also saves you time and frustration.

 Calling from a Landline Phone

-When you dial Kenya from a fixed landline in the Netherlands, you must include the international exit code.
-This code tells your phone provider that you are making a call outside the Netherlands.
+When you dial Kenya from a fixed landline in the Netherlands, include the international exit code.
+This code tells your phone provider you are making a call outside the Netherlands.
+Follow these steps:

-- Add the Area Code: Input the specific area code for the city or region you are calling in Kenya (e.g., 20 for Nairobi).
+• Add the Area Code: Input the specific area code.
+This is for the city or region you are calling in Kenya.
+For example, use ’20’ for Nairobi.

 Example for a landline call to Nairobi: